 2o.
 Don’t assume that testing a broker on a local desktop machine is representative of the performance you’ll see in production.
 Testing over a loopback interface to a partition using replication factor 1 is a very different topology from most production environments.
 The network latency is negligible via the loopback and the time required to receive leader acknowledgements can vary greatly when there is no replication involved.

 Hopefully, these tips will get you thinking about how to use Kafka more effectively.
 If you’re looking to increase your Kafka expertise, review the operations section of the Kafka documentation, which contains useful information about manipulating a cluster, and draws on experience from LinkedIn, where Kafka was developed.
+An additional resource to learn is about Kafka auto commit issues as well.
 Additionally, Confluent regularly conducts and publishes online talks that can be quite helpful in learning more about Kafka.

 Lastly, if you're interested in monitoring things like retention and replication, throughput, and consumer lag within your Kafka systems, take a look at our on-host integration.